We can't find the internet

 - Model Builder Relocation: Moved the

-from TensorFlow Lite core to the TensorFlow compiler/converter module, streamlining the directory structure. ๐ฆ
+model_builderfrom TensorFlow Lite core to the TensorFlow compiler/converter module, streamlining the directory structure. ๐ฆ

 That's all for now, folks!
 Keep coding and stay awesome! ๐ปโจ